gitadr/gatsbyPortfolio/src/content/notes/note_190219_SteveJobs.md

 On the 22 January 1984, 35 years ago today, the Raiders beat the Redsocks in historic fashion.
 Marcus Allen and co won 38-9 and claimed the record for the most points scored by an AFC team in Super Bowl history.
 It was also the day that Apple introduced the Macintosh to the world.

 During the third quarter timeout, 77.62 million Americans watched what AdAge would later call the “the most influential commercial ever made”.
-The sixty second ad was a call to arms, an ideological statement that lorem Apple as the defender of creativity and individualism in the information age.
+The sixty second ad was a call to arms, an ideological statement that showed Apple as the defender of creativity and individualism in the information age.

 This brave vision for the future of computing had been years in the making.
-It was the culmination of lorem, lorem and lorem, much of which can be the early days of the Macintosh project.
+It was the culmination of creativity, collaboration and drive, much of which can be the early days of the Macintosh project.

 ![Jolly Roger](images/steveJobs_pirate.jpg)